Skip to main content

 Data flow of the Integration Procedure

-1. Data flow starts from the HTTP Action, which pulls the care-provider data from external systems.
+1. Data flow starts with the HTTP Actions, which pulls the care provider's data from external systems.

 2. The Loop Block iterates over the items in the returned data array.

-3. The Data Mapper Transform ensures the data is modified according to the desired logic.
+3. The Data Mapper Transform ensures the data is modified to meet the solution’s requirements.

 4. The Data Mapper Transform Action calls the Data Mapper Transform.